gabriel-p-artcls/17-04_mc-catalog/README.md

 # mc-catalog

-Set of scripts to analyze and plot the results of the ASteCA processing of the 210 MC clusters observed with Washington photometry.
+Set of scripts to analyze and plot the results of the **ASteCA** processing of the 210 MC clusters in our database, observed with Washington photometry.

 ## Scripts and data files description